Uruguayan cuisine: Sándwich Olímpico

 Sándwich Olímpico (Olympic sandwich) is a very popular sandwich in Uruguay made with three slices of pan de sándwich filled with ham, cheese, olives tomato and lettuce.

 Sándwich caliente

 Sándwich caliente (hot sandwich) or "tostado" (toasted) as it is called in Argentina is a variant of the croqué monsieur made with two slices of pan de sánguche filled ham and cheese and toasted.

 Jesuitas

-Jesuitas are made with two layers of puff pastry filled with ham and cheese and covered with meringue icing This is a sweet and salty taste.
+Jesuitas are made with two layers of puff pastry filled with ham and cheese and covered with meringue icing.
+This is a sweet and salty taste.
+The same sandwich in Argentina is known as a fosforito.

 Confectioneries for mate

+Uruguayan food often comes with fresh bread; bizcochos and tortas fritas are a must for drinking mate, the national drink.